Nurse Practitioner Career Overview

 Where Do Nurse Practitioners Work?

 Most NPs specialize in family practice.
-While NPs work in nearly every healthcare setting, they are most likely to work in hospital outpatient (14.4%) or inpatient (13.3%) departments, or in private group practices (11.6%).
+While NPs work in nearly every healthcare setting, they are most likely to work in physicians' offices (4.1%), outpatient care centers (2.29%), or offices of other health practitioners (.96%).

 NPs generally serve as primary care providers or specialists in hospital outpatient settings, assessing and diagnosing patients, prescribing treatment, advising patients on care, and referring patients to physicians for additional care when needed.